kagisearch/kagi-docs/docs/kagi/faq/faq.md

 ## How do Kagi's features compare to other search engines?

 Kagi has [key features](../why-kagi/kagi-vs-competition.md) you won't find in other search engines.

+## Can I use my Kagi account on multiple devices? {#use-account-on-multiple-devices}
+Yes, you can use your Kagi membership on all your devices, as long as you don't share your account.
+You can also log in on multiple web browsers on the same device.

 ## How are searches counted?